 Globally this initiative includes efforts in Malawi and India.

 A21 Human Trafficking Awareness teams work to bring an end to human trafficking and increasing awareness through our partnership with the A21 Campaign.

 Walk for Freedom: Hillsong Phoenix partners with A21 annually for the global Walk for Freedom.
-Stay tuned for details on the 2017 walk.
+Stay tuned for details on this years A21 Walk for Freedom.

 Open Table Mentor Teams is a small group format formed with Hillsong Phoenix attendees, who work together to resource and stabilize a woman escaping trafficking or abuse.
 This is a one-year commitment.